MEd in Secondary Education - STEM (Licensure)

 Offered By: College of Education

-Grand Canyon University's Master of Education in Secondary Education with an emphasis in STEM ITL degree program can prepare graduate students to seek licensure as a junior high or high school teacher, proficient in STEM education.
-STEM education is an interdisciplinary and applied approach to learning that integrates STEM-related and rigorous academic concepts with practical lessons.1
+Grand Canyon University's Master of Education (MEd) in Secondary Education with an Emphasis in STEM can prepare you to seek licensure as a junior high or high school teacher who specializes in STEM for secondary education.
+STEM education involves a practical, interdisciplinary approach that combines theoretical knowledge with hands-on projects.1

-• Help meet the need for STEM teachers and mentors2
+• Help meet the need for STEM teachers and mentors.3

-• Instill an appreciation for engineering, biochemistry, computer science, robotics, cybersecurity and other STEM fields
+• Instill an appreciation in students for engineering, biochemistry, computer science, robotics, cybersecurity and other STEM fields.

-• Guide students toward STEM related professions - Help students become tomorrow’s leaders and innovators, skilled in medicine, technology and science.
+• Guide students toward STEM related professions and help students become tomorrow’s leaders and innovators, skilled in medicine, technology and science.

 • Develop engaging lessons and projects related to science, technology, engineering and math.

-With emphases placed on technology and classroom diversity, graduate students learn to combine grades 6–12 subjects (STEM and educational psychology), including a variety of 21st century teaching methods and strategies to improve student outcomes.
-Master’s graduates will be taught to expose their students to STEM, prepare them for post-secondary STEM education and encourage them to explore careers by developing a strong STEM foundation, hands-on curriculum and integrated instruction.
+With emphases placed on technology and classroom diversity, you will examine how to combine grades 6–12 subjects, including a variety of 21st century teaching methods and strategies designed to improve student outcomes.
+You will be taught to introduce your students to STEM, prepare them for post-secondary STEM education, and encourage them to explore careers by developing a strong STEM foundation, hands-on curriculum and integrated instruction.

-All courses are directly aligned with standards from the Interstate Teacher Assessment and Support Consortium (InTASC) and the International Society of Technology Educators (ISTE).
-Opportunities are provided to apply concepts, theories and research throughout the program, but particularly in secondary education field experiences that guide students through 100 hours of observational and practice-based experiences.
+GCU is pleased to be an institutionally accredited university.
+All graduate-level STEM education courses are directly aligned with standards from the Interstate Teacher Assessment and Support Consortium (InTASC) and the International Society of Technology Educators (ISTE).
+Opportunities are provided to apply concepts, theories and research throughout the program, but particularly in secondary education field experiences that guide you through approximately 100 hours of observational and practice-based experiences.

 TOTAL CREDITS & COURSE LENGTH: